godfreyko/cit295.github.io/proposal_requirements.md

 needs of a specific organization or individual (referred to as the beneficiary).

 **Examples of projects that will NOT be approved**
-+No specific beneficiary (e.g. upload video clips to YouTube for general consumption) +Focuses on satisfying your own personal interest (e.g. build a testbed to fulfill your curiosity) +Self-study for an industry certification
+-No specific beneficiary (e.g. upload video clips to YouTube for general consumption) -Focuses on satisfying your own personal interest (e.g. build a testbed to fulfill your curiosity) -Self-study for an industry certification
-+You cannot be paid or receive any other form of tangible remuneration for your service. (see Attestation for No Compensation below)
+-You cannot be paid or receive any other form of tangible remuneration for your service. (see Attestation for No Compensation below)
-+The service you engage in must be separate from any other course work you do at BYU-Idaho. (e.g. no double-counting) +A reactive only approach (e.g. working as a security analyst only if security events are reported), reactive work is allowable as a component of a plan as long as you have other proactive work that you can do that is within your control to complete.
+-The service you engage in must be separate from any other course work you do at BYU-Idaho. (e.g. no double-counting) -A reactive only approach (e.g. working as a security analyst only if security events are reported), reactive work is allowable as a component of a plan as long as you have other proactive work that you can do that is within your control to complete.
-+Providing service for your current employer is a conflict of interest and is not permitted.
+-Providing service for your current employer is a conflict of interest and is not permitted.
 Working outside of your normal hours without pay does not constitute a volunteer service and it will not qualify for CIT 295 Practicum course.

 **CIT Related** Your volunteer service must be directly related to one of the disciplines of CIT (web design and development, networking, database administration, programming, security, system